Filming in Vietnam

 For currency converter click here

-For time and date of Vietnam click here
+For the time and date of Vietnam click here

 There is no absolutely right or wrong period of time for your filming in Vietnam in terms of weather because in almost months during the year you will see both sunshine and rain in different quantities.
 Vietnam is a country with over 3,000km of coastline and has three different weather systems.

 Vietnam is typically hot and has high humidity, the weather can change dramatically from one part to another part due to the length of the country.

 Sometimes, there has been snow in the mountainous northern part of the country while in the south, people can enjoy life under the sun in beautiful beaches.

 Typically, Vietnam has three main geographical parts.
 The North, The Central and The South with different destinations.

 Mountainous Far North

-Beautiful rice terraces in Sapa and Mu Cang Chai, the grandeur of the mountains in Ha Giang, the colourful market in Bac Ha, amazing Ban Gioc waterfall, immense Ba Be lake...are unique filming locations in Far North Vietnam.
+Beautiful rice terraces in Sapa and Mu Cang Chai, the grandeur of the mountains in Ha Giang, the colorful market in Bac Ha, amazing Ban Gioc waterfall, immense Ba Be lake...are unique filming locations in Far North Vietnam.

 The weather in Sapa and far Northwest Vietnam is divided into two seasons: the dry season runs from October to April/May, with the wet season lasting from May/June to September.
 It can get very cold in December and January, especially at night.

 Trekking and adventure:

 The best trekking conditions in Sapa and Northwest Vietnam are from September to November and from March to May/June.
 Daytime temperatures range from 15-28°C, and nighttime temperatures from 10-18°C. Trekking and cycling are possible year-round, however, the wintertime can be rather chilly, and the summer rather wet.

 Hoi An ancient town, Danang beaches, Imperial city of Hue, Quy Nhon & Nha Trang beaches are attractions in this region.